-IP masking is the process of hiding your real IP address.
+IP masking is the process of hiding your actual IP address.

-The most frequently used IP masking method involves uses a proxy server that acts as a middleman between the computer and the server.
+The most frequently used IP masking method involves using a proxy server that acts as a middleman between the computer and the server.

-The purpose of IP masking is to remain anonymous on the Internet while you are surfing, communicating, downloading or uploading a file.
+IP masking is to remain anonymous on the Internet while surfing, communicating, downloading, or uploading a file.
 Proxy servers can fulfill various requests, such as file transfers.

 There are many advantages to this: it can protect you from identity theft, protect your privacy and conceal your location, which could otherwise be traced.
 The following are the most commonly used methods for IP masking:

-Web-based proxy servers: In web-based proxy servers, the user enters the URL of the website he / she wishes to visit.
-Upon submitting the URL, the proxy server requests the specified page and displays it to the user, but the IP address passed to the real website server belongs to the proxy server.
+Web-based proxy servers: The user enters the URL of the website they wish to visit in web-based proxy servers.
+Upon submitting the URL, the proxy server requests the specified page and displays it to the user, but the IP address passed to the actual website server belongs to the proxy server.

 Other IP masking service methods include browser configured proxy servers, installed software proxy servers, and VPN (a virtual private network).